 L. Applicants believe that the proposed allocation of expenses and voting rights relating to the asset-based distribution and service fees applicable to classes of the Funds in the manner required by Rule 18f-3 is equitable and will not discriminate against any group of Shareholders.
-The Funds are also aware of the need for full disclosure of the proposed Multiple Class System in their Prospectuses and of the differences among the various classes and the different expenses of each class of Shares offered.
-Applicants represent that these distribution and/or service fees will comply with the provisions of FINRA Rule 2310.24 Applicants also represent that each Fund will disclose in its Prospectus the fees, expenses and other characteristics of each class of Shares offered for sale by the Prospectus, as is required for open-end, multiple class funds under Form N-1A.25 As if it were an open-end management investment company, each Fund will disclose fund expenses borne by each class.27 Each Fund will include any such disclosures in its Shareholder reports26 and describe in its Prospectus any arrangements that result in breakpoints in, or elimination of, sales loads.27 Each Fund will include any such disclosures in its Shareholder reports and Prospectus to the extent required as if the Fund were an open-end fund.
-Each Fund will also comply with any requirements that may be adopted by the Commission or FINRA regarding disclosure at the point of sale and in transaction confirmations about the costs and conflicts of interest arising out of the distribution of open-end management investment company shares, and regarding Prospectus disclosure of sales loads and revenue sharing arrangements as if those requirements applied to the Funds.28 Each Fund will contractually require that the Distributor and any broker, dealer or other financial intermediary involved in the distribution of a Fund's Shares comply with such requirements in connection with the distribution of Shares of the Fund.
+The Funds are also aware of the need for full disclosure of the proposed Multiple Class System in their Offering Documents and of the differences among the various classes and the different expenses of each class of Shares offered.
+Applicants represent that these distribution and/or service fees will comply with the provisions of FINRA Rule 2310.26 Applicants also represent that each Fund will disclose in its Offering Documents the fees, expenses and other characteristics of each class of Shares offered for sale by the Offering Documents, as is required for open-end, multiple class funds under Form N-1A.27 As if it were an open-end management investment company, each Fund will disclose fund expenses borne by each class of Shareholders during the reporting period in Shareholder reports28 and describe in its Offering Documents to the extent required as if the Fund were an open-end fund.
+Each Fund will also comply with any requirements that may be adopted by the Commission or FINRA regarding disclosure at the point of sale and in transaction confirmations about the costs and conflicts of interest arising out of the distribution of open-end management investment company shares, and regarding open-end fund offering document disclosure of sales loads and revenue sharing arrangements, in each case, as if those requirements applied to the Funds.30 Each Fund will contractually require that the Distributor and any broker, dealer or other financial intermediary involved in the distribution of a Fund's Shares comply with such requirements in connection with the distribution of Shares of the Fund.